Description & Progress

 The specific objectives are as follows:

-- To update the data of selected SDGs indicators, which are reflected in the report on SDGs baseline on adolescent and youth in 2018.
-Those indicators were agreed by Bappenas and BPS as the indicators that are related with adolescent and youth issues in Indonesia.
-The definitions and data sources of those selected SDGs indicators (please see annex 2 for list of selected indicators) are stated in the national SDGs metadata, which was endorsed by the Government of Indonesia (Presidential Decree number 59, Year 2017 on SDGs)
+Ministry of National Development Planning/National Development Planning Agency and Statistics Indonesia agreed that the indicators are for adolescent and youth issues in Indonesia.
+The definitions and data sources of those selected SDGs indicators (see Annex 2 for the list of selected indicators) are stated in the national SDGs metadata, which was endorsed by the Government of Indonesia (Presidential Decree Number 59 Year 2017 on SDGs).

-- To present provincial data using existing data from the Government (National Social Economic Survey, National Labor Force Survey, Basic Health Survey, Indonesian Demographic and Health Survey, etc.).
+- To present provincial data using existing data from the government (National Social Economic Survey, National Labor Force Survey, Basic Health Survey, Indonesian Demographic and Health Survey, etc.)